 This public art is titled Under Her Wing was the Universe, and my relationship with my mom is the inspiration for the concept.
 Mom inspired me to dream and imagine unlimited possibilities.
 Hopefully, we all have had a person like that in our lives.
 With this artwork, imagine stepping under the shelter of a bird’s wing and seeing an universe within it.

-￼With your support: If I have the honor of receiving your donation, I will use the funds to pay for materials, contractors, equipment rental, insurance, and landscaping.
+￼With your support: If I have the honor of receiving your support, I will use the funds to pay for materials, contractors, equipment rental, insurance, and landscaping.
 Steel and concrete are expensive, ya'll.
 Every contribution is deeply appreciated, even if it is only a few dollars.
 That few dollars may help purchase another foot of cable.
 It takes hundreds of people to fund a project like this.
-So thank you for your time and for your generosity.
-I am so grateful that you had a look!
+So thank you for your generosity.

 The goal: This fundraising goal is based upon expenses.
 I am creating a 2.5 acre pocket prairie complete with an architectural-scale pavilion with a relatively small budget.
 Please help me reach the goal with any amount you can contribute.
 This is not the kind of project that an artist can self-fund.

 About romy owens: I am a visual artist living in Enid, Oklahoma.
 My artistic practice reacts to location, community, and relationships.
 I create large-scale installations and smaller works of art.